 This week I baked a batch of cream cheese brownies.
-They weren’t bad, but I knew I could do better.
+They weren’t bad, but I knew I could find an even better cheesecake brownie recipe.
 I wanted a brownie with a cream cheese topping that wouldn’t sink to the bottom, wasn’t too stiff and eggy, and had a little tartness.
 After asking for a few recipe recommendations, I put together a list of recipes that sounded good.

 From the recommendations list, the first recipe I chose was David Lebovitz’s cream cheese brownies.
 They were terrific!
 Because I didn’t want to do things exactly the same way, I threw a heaping tablespoon of sour cream into the filling, but other than that I stuck with the recipe and loved the results.
 Thanks to those of you who recommended the recipe, including Sue at Basically Baked, who made a batch yesterday.

 I might try one more recipe just for fun, but this is a brownie I’d be proud to serve to just about any crowd.

 If you have a favorite recipe for Cream Cheese Brownies, let me know!